Boletus edulis: Description

+Similar species

-Boletus edulis is considered one of the safest wild mushrooms to pick for the table, as few poisonous species closely resemble it, and those that do may be easily distinguished by careful examination.
+Boletus edulis is considered one of the safest wild mushrooms to pick for the table, as few poisonous species closely resemble it and those that do may be easily distinguished by careful examination.
 The most similar poisonous mushroom may be the devil's bolete (Rubroboletus satanas), which has a similar shape, but has a red stem and stains blue on bruising.
 It is often confused with the very bitter and unpalatable Tylopilus felleus, but can be distinguished by the reticulation on the stalk; in porcini, it is a whitish, net-like pattern on a brownish stalk, whereas it is a dark pattern on white in the latter.
 Porcini have whitish pores while the other has pink.
 If in doubt, tasting a tiny bit of flesh will yield a bitter taste.
 It can also resemble the "bolete-like" Gyroporus castaneus, which is generally smaller, and has a browner stem.
 Boletus huronensis, an uncommon mushroom of northeastern North America, is another recognized look-alike known to cause severe gastrointestinal disorders.